beneccli/nest-user-auth-boilerplate/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-**Update** This boilerplate integrates everything necessary for jwt (user session, authorization) and google (user authentication).
-Jwt can come from either cookies (jwt and jwt-secure) or Authorization header.
+This boilerplate integrates everything necessary for user authentication and authorization.

+Authentication can be done by social and local auth (here only social auth with google is implemented, easy to add more passport strategies).

+Authorization accepts 2 methods: Authorization bearer header or user cookies session (`jwt` cookie and `jwt-secure` cookie).

 ## Installation